A stranger appeared beside him one day and said, “Will you jump from this building to that building?”

 Find a compelling reason to accept this challenge to become healthier, happier, and yes, holier (whole).

-Do you wake up everyday and feel satisfied with your health?
+Do you wake up every day and feel satisfied with your health?
 If yes, congratulations!
 You’re one of the few in this universe.
-Keep doing what you’re doing and share your tips here.
+Keep doing what you’re doing and share your tips with your Culinary Medicine group.

 Create a vision of a better you ten, twenty, or thirty years from now.
-Grab a journal and write your why.
+Write it down.
+Make it visual.
+Have a photo of the best version of yourself and pin it on your laptop screensaver or your wall.

 Why do we do what we do?